kadjei23/ticket-lifecycle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
-This tutorial outlines the lifecycle of a ticket.We are going to make tickets as a customer/client and as well as solve the tickets through the lens of the end users/agents taht were created in the posi installation.<br />
+This tutorial outlines the lifecycle of a ticket.We are going to make tickets as a customer/client and as well as solve the tickets through the lens of the end users/agents that were created in the post installation.<br />

 <h2>Video Demonstration</h2>